-Don't Waste Your Money on Colored Sugar, It's Easier Than You Think
+Don't Waste Your Money on Colored Sugar, It's Easier to Make Than You Think

 Colored sugars are great for decorating cookies, cakes and other baked goods.
 They also cost way more than they should!
 If you learn how to make your own, you can cut your baking costs considerably.

 The best part?
-It's super easy, a lot of fun and the color possibilities are endless and it is a great project to do with kids.
+It's super easy; the color possibilities are endless; and it is a great project to do with kids.

 3 Things You Need for DIY Colored Sugar